GeorgiCodes/posts/go.md

 ```
 In Go, when you declare a value of type `int`, then the actual size of the `int` will be determined based on the type of architecture the program is run on.
 In my case, I am running this program on my mac which is based on a 64bit architecture.
 This means each `int` will be 8 bytes long.
 It is important to note that `int` is its own type and is not an alias for `int64`.

-Let's print out the memory address of the array and of each of its elements.
+Let's print out the memory address of the array and of each of its elements:
 ```go
 var el [4]int